-It was Miss Irwin who gave it the name "Thousand Island" and it was Mrs. Bertrand, at the Herald Hotel, who first served it to the dining public.
+It was Miss Irwin who gave it the name "Thousand Island" and it was the Bertrand family, at the Herald Hotel, who first served it to the dining public.
 Upon her return to New York City Miss Irwin gave the recipe to fellow 1000 Islands summer visitor George C. Boldt, owner of the Waldorf Astoria Hotel in New York, the Bellevue Stratford in Philadelphia and also the builder of Boldt Castle on nearby Heart Island.
 Equally impressed with its flavor, Mr. Boldt directed his world famous maitre d' Oscar Tschirky, to put this dressing from the 1000 Islands on the hotel's menu at once.
 In doing so Oscar earned credit for introducing the dressing to the "world."

 As time passed, Miss Irwin and her husband purchased a summer home on nearby Grindstone Island which still stands in sight of Clayton, where they spent many summer vacations.
 Later they purchased a farm on the mainland east of Clayton, near Spicer Bay.